cirobr/TinyMachines.jl/README.md

 ### Versions:

 ### v0.0.19
-* Added compatibility to Flux v0.16.
+* Added compatibility with Flux v0.16.

 ### v0.0.18
-* Added compatibility to Flux v0.15.
+* Added compatibility with Flux v0.15.
 * Added examples folder.

 ### v0.0.17
 * U-Net feature outputs are revised such that the second conv 3x3 at each encoder/decoder level is finalized with BatchNorm() and a nonlinearity.
-* Compatibility frozen at Flux = v0.14.17
+* Compatibility frozen with Flux = v0.14.17

 ### v0.0.16
 * Added features output to ESPNet